-- Your FAFSA account allows you to correct, renew or print your application. - WebGrants allows you to manage your Cal Grant and Chafee Grant. - Your college email address and student portal are where you will be notified about how much and what type of financial aid you will receive.
+- The FAFSA and CADAA allow you to correct, renew or print your application. - WebGrants allows you to manage your Cal Grant. - Your college email address and student portal are where you will be notified about how much and what type of financial aid you will receive.
 (Some colleges send this in a paper letter so make sure they have your correct mailing address.)

-5. RESPOND PROMPTLY TO ANY INFORMATION REQUESTS TO PROVIDE VERIFICATION
+□ 4.
+RESPOND PROMPTLY TO ANY INFORMATION REQUESTS TO PROVIDE VERIFICATION